 Tour de Mirambeau Bordeaux Blanc, 2020

-• Tour de Mirambeau is run by the Despagne family, multi-generational family of winemakers based in Entre-Deux-Mers.
+The Despagne family runs Tour de Mirambeau, a multi-generational family of winemakers based in Entre-Deux-Mers.
 The label of their white wine, Tour de Mirambeau, is an homage to the family’s love of surfing the Mascaret in the summertime.

 Château d’Arsac Margaux, 2018

-• Château d’Arsac is an historic vineyard in the Margaux appellation of Bordeaux.
+Château d’Arsac is a historic vineyard in the Margaux appellation of Bordeaux.
 Since the early 2000s, Château d’Arsac has been transitioning towards eco-friendly winemaking.
-Guests who visit the château can enjoy one of a kind artworks at the property, as well as a spoken-sung presentation, “Si Arcac m’être chanté” (“if Arscac were sung to me”).
+Guests who visit the château can enjoy one-of-a-kind artworks at the property, as well as a spoken-sung presentation, “Si Arcac m’être chanté” (“if Arscac were sung to me”).

 Château Recougne Bordeaux Supérieur, 2018

-• Owned by Xavier Milhade family wines, Château Recougne is the family’s historic property and home to four generations of winemakers.
-The family recently launched eco balloon tours, which offer guests an aerial view of their vineyards in Bordeaux’s Saint-Émilion.
+Owned by the Xavier Milhade family wines, Château Recougne is the family’s historic property and home to four generations of winemakers.
+The family has recently launched eco-balloon tours, which offer guests an aerial view of their vineyards in Bordeaux’s Saint-Émilion.

 Loire Valley (Val de Loire) Offers the Longest French Wine Route